ImGroovin/Star-Atlas-Resupply/README.md

 The __single approval component__ is accomplished by leveraging the solana wallet-adapter function [signAllTransactions](https://solana-labs.github.io/wallet-adapter/classes/_solana_wallet_adapter_base.BaseSignerWalletAdapter.html#signAllTransactions).
 In an effort to increase efficiency, this script will also pack multiple instructions into each transaction, reducing transaction fees.

 The __recurring component__ is accomplished by leveraging [Durable Transaction Nonce Accounts](https://docs.solana.com/implemented-proposals/durable-tx-nonces).
 These accounts store a nonce which can be used in place of a recent blockhash.
 They are intended for use in signing offline transactions.
-Here, those accounts are used to sign several "resupply" transaction ahead of time; allowing the user to sign all of the transactions at once.
+Here, those accounts are used to configure several "resupply" transaction ahead of time; allowing the user to sign all of the transactions at once.

 ### Durable Transaction Nonce Accounts
 Each account is required to be rent-exempt, so it requires a deposit of 0.00144768 SOL.